-After the massive changes that iOS 11 and 12 implied for ASO, the ASO community was closely watching as Apple released iOS 13 at WWDC 2019, which is coming to iPhones later this year.
+After the massive changes that iOS 11 and 12 implied for ASO, the ASO community was closely watching as iOS 13 was released at Apple’s WWDC 2019, which is coming to iPhones later this year.

 Some of the major changes for ASO entail a dark mode for iPhone and a new Apple Watch App Store, while others focused on more technical developments, that don’t have a major impact on App Store design.
 Here is a quick review of all changes, and how they will impact ASO.